Tomorrowland (festival): Rave Cave

 Rave Cave is the smallest Tomorrowland stage.
 It is converted from a tunnel under a bridge which has one entrance blocked off.
 The stage is very intimate and can only host a small number of dancers.

 Rose Garden

 Rose Garden is one of the oldest stages at Tomorrowland.
 The stage is semi-circular and had a lattice framing.
 The stage's most iconic feature is a giant mechanical dragon which is moving constantly, including mouth opening and blinking.
 Steam jets are located inside the mouth and nose to give the impression that it is breathing smoke.

 The Moose Bar

 Located at the end, far left of the main entrance.
-The Moose Bar was introduced for the first time in 2019.
-It is a recplica of a ski-lodge.
-Apres Ski ambience with Belgian deejays,female dancers dressed up in oktoberfest tenue and a lot of beer.
+The Moose Bar was introduced at Tomorrowland Belgium for the first time in 2018.
+It is a replica of a ski-lodge, based on a concept organised annually in various Belgian cities in winter.
+It features Après-ski style music, which typically encourages drinking, dancers dressed in dirndls and pints of beer in hard plastic Maßkrug-style cups, providing an Oktoberfest-like experience.
+The Moose Bar is also present at the spin-off festival Tomorrowland Winter.

 Youphoria

 Youphoria (pronounced "Euphoria") is a fairly large stage which is half covered at the rear of the dancefloor.
-The stage has a fairly plain design apart from the giants mushrooms which appeared to grow from the DJ booth.
+The stage has a rather plain design apart from the giants mushrooms which appeared to grow from the DJ booth.